LastAncientOne/Home_Improvement_Retail_Investment/README.md

+<img src="HomesInvestment.PNG">

 # Housing Home Building Investment
-<img src="HomesInvestment.PNG">

-# Working on Progress!!!

 ### Description:
 #### This a project of long term investment and see which electric cars is a good long term investment.
 Analyzing technical and fundamental.
 Analyzing historical data (2 years) and calculate performance measurements, back-testing, forecasting, and using Capital Asset Pricing Model.
 Testing different trading strategies.
 Finding stock with lowest risks with highest returns.